Tips for Taps Blog

 You can also use this bleach solution.[2]

-Be aware, however: it’s very likely that the pink slime will re-grow.
-It may be only just a matter of weeks before it reappears.
+Note: It’s very likely that the pink slime will re-grow.
+It may be only just a matter of weeks before it reappears, but it probably will.

-A couple of other things to note: Serratia bacteria will not survive as well in chlorinated drinking waterHowever, because chlorine is a volatile compound, if water stands long enough for residual chlorine to dissipate (i.e a toilet or on a shower curtain), the pink slime may develop.
+A couple of other things to note: Serratia bacteria will not survive as well in chlorinated drinking waterHowever, because chlorine is a volatile compound, if water stands long enough for residual chlorine to dissipate (i.e., in a toilet or on a shower curtain), pink slime may develop.

-People who remove chlorine from their water by the use of an activated carbon filter are therefore more likely to encounter pink slime.
+People who remove chlorine from their water by the use of a whole-house activated carbon filter are more likely to encounter pink slime.

-Additionally, more people indicate the problem occurs in the summer months when temperatures and humidity are higher.
-This holds even more true if windows are left open for an extended period of time.
-Because Serratia marcescens can be stirred up during yardwork or construction, it is highly recommended that you take extra precaution to keep windows closed during these periods.
+Additionally, the problem tends to occur more often in the summer months, when temperatures and humidity are higher.
+This holds even more true if windows are left open for extended periods of time.
+Because Serratia marcescens can be stirred up during yardwork or construction, take extra precautions to keep windows closed during these periods.

 Is Serratia marcescens Dangerous?

-While the bad news is that it is nearly impossible to eliminate, those pink, slimy rings are harmless (unless you are in extremely poor health).
+While pink, slimy rings in your bathroom are almost impossible to eliminate completely, they are harmless (unless you are in extremely poor health)!

 author portrait